cdomingu/MRandPD/README.md

 6. Apply an inverse-variance weighted (IVW) method to obtain the causal estimate.
 7. Test for pleiotropy by MR-Egger regression method and check this by funnel plots.
-8. Perform MR-PRESSO as an alternative method to test for pleiotropy 9.Run the analysis under the GSMR method.
+8. Perform MR-PRESSO as an alternative method to test for pleiotropy
+9. Run the analysis under the GSMR method.
 10. Implement bi-directional MR if possible
 Repeat this process for every exposure proposed.